 Mindfulness is increasingly recognized as an effective way to combat stress and promote wellness.

-The discourse that takes place with my students and even within my family has changed.
-I take a step back and assess the situation and approach the conversation in a way that allows for the other person to be 'heard,' their feelings acknowledged and working on compromises.
-The Mindful Discipline Program allows us to build bonds and connections with others through compromises or working together.
+"The discourse that takes place with my students and even within my family has changed.
+I take a step back and assess the situation and approach the conversation in a way that allows for the other person to be 'heard,' their feelings acknowledged and we then work on compromises.
+The Mindful/Restorative Discipline Course, Teaching with the Brain in Mind, allows us to build bonds and connections with others through compromises and working together."

 - Educator, Hartford, CT, participant in BTI's course, "Teaching with the Brain in Mind"